This page features our contact info, donations link, YouTube link, major accomplishments, Rep.Gene Ward Newsletter, city and grassroots links.

 Donations can also be mailed to Livable Hawaii Kai Hui, P.O.
 Box 25493, Honolulu, HI 96825-0493.
 Together we can enhance the livability of our community.
 Unified we strengthen the citizen's position in the decision making process that guides the future growth and development of our home town.

-2016 Board Members: Elizabeth Reilly, Marian Grey, Todd Shelly, Gayle Carr, Gary Weller, Susanne Gordon, and Alan Tateishi
+2017 Board Members: Elizabeth Reilly, Marian Grey, Todd Shelly, Gayle Carr, Gary Weller, and Alan Tateishi.

 * Information is posted from Livable Hawaii Kai Hui supporters and friends from our community.
 Articles posted are provided to keep you informed.
 Livable Hawaii Kai Hui Website is designed and maintained by Gayle Carr